-7.11 Reporting
+7.10 Reporting

 A report detailing the removal action will be prepared for submittal to LAUSD.
-The report will document the field activities, including areas of excavation, final disposition of the soil and transport and disposal documentation, results of confirmation soil sampling, dust monitoring and dust suppression activities, and 1166 air monitoring, and compaction reporting.
+The report will document the field activities, including areas of excavation, final disposition of the soil and transport and disposal documentation, results of confirmation soil sampling, dust monitoring and dust suppression activities, , and compaction reporting.